 The following safeguards were recommended by Saint Louis University's COVID-19 Recovery Working Group, which includes faculty, staff and students, as well as University public health experts.
 They have been deemed the most critical to protect the health of all members of our University community, and are based on the best information available to us at this time.
-Additional safeguards also will be in place for students living on campus.
+Additional safeguards are also in place for students living on campus.

 Safeguards At a Glance